Johannpogi/guess-the-color-game-cpp/README.md

-# guess-the-color-game-cpp
+# Guess the Color Game (C++)

-A simple C++ console game where the player guesses the correct color within limited attempts.
+A simple C++ console game where the player tries to guess the correct color within a limited number of attempts.

+## How It Works
+- The player has 5 attempts (hearts)
+- The program checks if the guessed color matches the correct answer
+- The game ends when the correct color is guessed or attempts run out

+## Concepts Used
+- Variables and strings
+- Loops
+- Conditional statements
+- Input and output

+## Purpose
+Beginner C++ practice project.